UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle.lagda.md

   compute-ev-fixpoint-descent-data-circle = refl-htpy
 ```

+### Characterization of families of maps over the circle

-### Families of maps over the circle are maps commuting with the respective automorphisms
+Families of maps over the circle are maps commuting with the respective
+automorphisms.

 ```agda
 module _